itsaboutcode/SalesforceNotes/apex.md

 2. Annotate private/protected members of a class with `@TestVisible` so that you can access them from your test class and use those members.

 ### Example Test Syntax

 - Test `classes` can be either private or public.
-- If you’re using a test class for unit testing only, declare it as private.
+- If you’re using a test class for unit testing only, declare it as `private`.
 - Public test classes are typically used for test data factory classes.
 - Test `methods` must be defined in test classes, which are classes annotated with `isTest`.
 - The `visibility` of a test method doesn’t matter, so declaring a test method as public or private doesn’t make a difference as the testing framework is always able to access test methods.
 - For this reason, the access modifiers are omitted in the syntax.
+- Declare method as `static`.

 ```js
 @isTest